Can You Future Proof a PC?

 Some IT experts are skeptical about the need for future proofing and question whether it’s worth it or even possible.
 They contend:

-Finally, the opponents of future proofing subscribe to the “YAGNI” (You Aren’t Gonna Need It) principle.
-Wikipedia https://en.wikipedia.org/ wiki/ You_aren't_gonna_need_it defines YAGNI as “a principle which arose from extreme programming (XP) that states a programmer should not add functionality until deemed necessary.”
+Finally, the opponents of future proofing subscribe to the YAGNI (You Aren’t Gonna Need It) principle.
+YAGNI is “a principle which arose from extreme programming (XP) that states a programmer should not add functionality until deemed necessary.”
 The same principle can be applied to the question of whether to future proof computer systems.

-SMB owners must consider many factors when deciding whether or not they should future proof their computer systems:
+SMB owners must consider many factors when deciding whether they should future proof their computer systems:

-Not many small to midsized companies are fortunate enough to have an in-house IT department.
+Not many small and midsized companies have an in-house IT department.
 Therefore, making an informed decision about future proofing can be facilitated by engaging IT consulting service professionals who can evaluate your current system and your company’s IT needs and propose customized business IT solutions for your SMB.
+They may also have access to industry discounts for business customers.
+Professional services can help you avoid costly mistakes that you will suffer with for many years.